Last Updated: July 14, 2021

 2. Wear loose. lighweight clothing – covering up your skin with clothes that can breathe (loose-fitting) but still protect (tightly woven fabric) is the way to go before reaching for the sun block.

-5. Check the UV index2 which gives a forecast of the expected risk of overexposure to UV radiation from the sun.
+5. Check the UV index which gives a forecast of the expected risk of overexposure to UV radiation from the sun.

 6. Sunglasses are essential – good quality sunglasses that are labeled according to ultraviolet ray protection, are what you need, not the random $10 pair from a sidewalk sale.

-7. There is increasing evidence that it may be possible to get sun protection from certain foods and natural supplements.
-Nicotinamide, a kind of vitamin B3 (niacin) and the blood (red) orange have been shown to have photo-protectant effects that benefit from the inside out3,4,5.
+There is increasing evidence that it may be possible to get sun protection from certain foods and natural supplements as well.
+Nicotinamide, a kind of vitamin B3, blood oranges and apigenin, a flavonoid from lycopodium clavatum, have been shown to have photo-protectant effects that benefit from the inside out.
+More studies are needed to clarify the potential benefits here, though.

 Dr. Dawn Cannon, MD, MS, is an integrative physician at National Integrative Health Associates, serving the metropolitan Washington, D.C. area.
 Her focus is adult primary care and preventive medicine, approached holistically.
 Her special interests include detoxification for the damaging effects of environmental exposures and toxins, women's health, and a functional medicine approach to finding the root cause of disease or imbalance in the body.